dailiang18bb/spring5-guru-course/Spring-Framework-5–Beginner-to-Guru-Course-Notes.md

  - Websocket - Scopes a single bean definition to the lifecycle of a WebSocket.
 Only valid in the context of a web-aware Spring ApplicationContext.
  - Use `@Scope` annotation or XML attribute of bean tag.

+### External Source Configuration
+ - Create Configuration class, annotate with `@PropertySource("classpath:xxxxxxxxxxxx")`
+ - Do the `@Value` annotation with properties
+ - Can use mutiple property files by `@PropertySources({@PropertySource(xxx), @PropertySource(xxx)})`
+ - Can put all custom properties into `application.properties` file, it will get picked up by Springboot.
+ - Can use YAML instead.
+Spring will auto pick up `application.yml` inside resource folder.
+ - Pay attention to Spring Boot Externalized Configuration Hierarchy
+ - properties with profile. `application-de.properties`

+### Spring OS Environment Properties
+ - Works on very OS
+ - Common use when dev phase change to QA phase
+ - if don't want to store password or something in the code, you can store it into system environment and pull it using Spring.
+ - Add environment property by naming convention `charles.username` => `CHARLES_USERNAME`
+ - use `Environment.getProperty("ENV_USERNAME")`

+## Spring MVC
+### Thymeleaf
+ - Thymeleaf is a Java template engine, producing XML, XHTML, and HTML5.
+Take a template convert into HTML.
+ - Thymeleaf is a replacement for JSP.
+ - Thymeleaf is a "Natural" template engine.
+Thymeleaf templates are valid HTML documents you can view in the browser.
+Speeds development time. biggest different vs JSP.
+ - [Performance] Thymeleaf is typically slower than JSP, Freemarker, Velocity(no longer support in Spring5)
+ - [Performance] Thymeleaf 3.0 bring significant performance improvements.
+Beware of old benchmark data(slow).

+### HTTP
+ - Hypertext Transfer Protocol(HTTP)
+ - [HTTP/0.9] Started as a `telnet` friendly protocol.
+ - [HTTP/1.0] From 1991 to 1995, when web browser emerged.
+ - [HTTP/1.1] Released in 1997, still using today.
+Added encoding, charset, and cookies
+ - [HTTP/2.0] Standardized in 2015, improve page load speed by lower Latency, and higher throughput.

+### HTTP Request
+ - Most popular 4 methods: Get, Post, Put, Delete
+ - [Get] Read.
+Safe.
+Idempotent
+ - [Post] Create.
+Unsafe.
+NOT Idempotent(repetition of actions affect outcomes)
+ - [Put] Update.
+Unsafe.
+Idempotent
+ - [Delete] Delete.
+Unsafe.
+Idempotent

+### Spring Boot Developer Tool
+ - Auto restart, when classes changed.
+ -

+## Spring JPA and Hibernate

+### Spring JPA Entity Relationships
+- One to One, `@OneToOne`
+- One to Many, `@OneToMany`
+- Many to One, `@ManyToOne`
+- Many to Many, `@ManyToMany`, use of a join table
+- Unidirectional, mapping is one-way, only one side know the other.
+- Bidirectional, mapping is two-way, both side know each other.
+Preferred.

+### Clob vs Blob
+ - `@Lob`, stands for Large Object

+> `@JoinTable` can customize the table and column name, not required to achieve just One Join Table.
+Use `mappedBy`

+### Primary Key and Foreign Key
+ - Primary Key
+  - PK is the **unique identifier** in a table.
+  - Cannot be null.
+  - A table can only have one Primary Key, this primary key can consist of single or multiple columns(Composite Primary Key),
+  - e.g. Composite Primary Key, `CONSTRAINT PK_Person PRIMARY KEY (ID,LastName)`.
+There is only ONE PRIMARY KEY (PK_Person).
+However, the VALUE of the primary key is made up of TWO COLUMNS (ID + LastName).
+ - Foreign Key
+  - A FK is the same as a PK, but just located in a **foreign place**.
+  - Foreign Key can be repeated in a table.
+  - Can be multiple foreign keys in one entity.

 ### Q&A
 1. Why do we need BaseEntity?
  - You don't have to add id property for every class just extend it and you have a id property for your class.
 Reduces writing boiler plate code.
  - Also, what if you want to change the ID generation strategy?
 Instead of modifying each entity, you now can update only BaseEntity.

+2. Why use Long(Object) over long(primitive) on ID property?
+ - We recommend that you declare consistently-named identifier properties on persistent classes and that you use a nullable (i.e., non-primitive) type

+3. Database relationships， one to one , one to many, many to many?

+4. Java JPA mappedBy(Owning), cascade?
+ - MappedBy signals hibernate that the key for the relationship is on the other side.